Brookhaven Daily Weather Forecast - NewsBreak

 Brookhaven Daily Weather Forecast

-BROOKHAVEN, MS(Updated at 8am ET)Here's your weather forecast for the next four days.
+BROOKHAVEN, PA(Updated at 8am ET)Here's your weather forecast for the next four days.

 - Breezy: 0 to 5 mph